arun-curriculum/Advanced-JavaScript-Day/README.md

 io.emit('event', params);
 ```

-- You can also emit events to all sockets connected using `broadcast`:
+- You can also emit events to all sockets connected except for yours by using `broadcast`:

 ```
 socket.broadcast.emit('event', params);